xn-intenton-z2a/repository0-plot-code-lib/README.md

-# `repository0`
+# `plot-code-lib`

-Create a repository from a Repository Template to get started with the agentic coding system.
-See: [TEMPLATE README](TEMPLATE-README.md)

-The repository is intended as a template that includes:
-* A Template Base: A starting point for new projects.
-* A Running Experiment: An example implementation that demonstrates one way to use the template (but is not necessarily production‑ready).
-* Reusable Workflows from agentic‑lib: External automation workflows that are integrated into the template.

 ## Overview

-`repository0` is a demo repository that showcases the GitHub workflows imported from intentïon agentic‑lib.
+`plot-code-lib` is a demo repository that showcases the GitHub workflows imported from intentïon agentic‑lib.
 Its primary purpose is to demonstrate automated CI/CD workflows and serves as a seed for the Equation Plotter—a CLI tool that generates plots for mathematical functions including quadratic, linear, sine, cosine, polar, exponential, and logarithmic functions.
 The tool supports multiple output formats (SVG, JSON, CSV, Markdown, ASCII, HTML, and PNG) and offers additional features:

 - **Rotation Feature:** Rotate SVG output around its center using the `--rotate` flag.
 - **Custom Title Support:** Add a custom title to the SVG output using the `--title` flag.